Snapshot 1 — payout approval

 Run a check to generate a copy-ready packet.

-The safest version of this product is the one that explains its answer clearly, does not hold funds, and blocks mismatches instead of trying to guess through them.
+The safest version of this product explains its answer clearly, does not hold funds, and blocks mismatches instead of letting fast automation turn uncertainty into a transfer.

 PayeeProof does not hold funds and does not execute transfers.
 It exists to verify or analyze, not to move money.